BYU-ITC-210/DoRe/README.md

 2. Create a Microsoft Azure account if you do not have one yet.
 See Azure documentation for the various billing options.
 The initial deployment uses a pay-as-you-go subscription billed to a credit card.
 3. On the Azure portal, create a `DNS Zone` (not a Private DNS zone and not a DNS private resolver).
     1. Follow the instructions to name the zone the same as the zone registered in step 1.
+    2. In your domain registrar (from step 1) set the nameservers to the values provided by the Azure DNS service.
 4. On the Azure portal, create a `Function App`.
     1. The default domain name of the server will be on the ".azurewebsites.net" domain.
 E.g. "phred.azurewebsites.net".
 Give it a name that describes its use.
 E.g. "dnsforexample.azurewebsites.net".
 Later, you will be able to give the server a custom domain name.
     2. Runtime stack is ".NET"